usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 ### <a name="trustref"></a> 5.3.4.
 Trusted Referee Requirements

 The CSP MAY use trusted referees, such as notaries, legal guardians, medical professionals, conservators, persons with power of attorney, or some other form of trained and approved or certified individuals that can vouch for or act on behalf of the applicant in accordance with applicable laws, regulations, or agency policy.
-The CSP MAY allow an applicant that has successfully completed identity proofing to act as a trusted referee for another applicant.
 The CSP MAY use a trusted referee for both remote and in-person processes.

 The CSP SHALL establish written policy and procedures as to how a trusted referee is determined and the lifecycle by which the trusted referee retains their status as a valid referee, to include any restrictions, as well as any revocation and suspension requirements.